DesignLiquido/xslt-processor/README.md

 New tests are written in Jest an can be run by calling: `npm test`.

-Old tests are written in [jsunit](http://www.jsunit.net).
-The files ending in `_unittest.html` are jsunit test pages.
 The files xslt.html and xpath.html in the directory test are interactive tests.
 They can be run directly from the file system; no HTTP server is needed.
-Both unit tests and interactive tests demonstrate the use of the library functions.
+Both interactive tests and interactive tests demonstrate the use of the library functions.
 There is not much more documentation so far.

 ## Conformance